rabbitmq/rabbitmq-website/tutorials/tutorial-two-java-stream.md

 ```

 :::note[What is an offset?]
-We can think of a stream as an array where elements are messages.
+A stream can be seen as an array where elements are messages.
 The offset is the index of a given message in the array.
 :::

 A stream is different from a queue: consumers can read and re-read the same messages and the messages stay in the stream.

-Let's try this feature.
-We will use the `offset(long)` specification to attach at a given offset.
+Let's try this feature by using the `offset(long)` specification to attach at a given offset.
 Set the `offsetSpecification` variable from `OffsetSpecification.first()` to `OffsetSpecification.offset(42)`:

 ```java
 OffsetSpecification offsetSpecification = OffsetSpecification.offset(42);
 ```

-We used offset 42, but it could have been any number between 0 and 99.
+Offset 42 is arbitrary, it could have been any number between 0 and 99.
 Run the receiver again:

 ```shell
 ./mvnw -q compile exec:java '-Dexec.mainClass=OffsetTrackingReceive'
 ```

-You should see:
+The output is the following:

 ```shell
 Started consuming...